How to gain weight best: Tips for a healthy and effective approach

 7. Be patient and consistent

 Weight gain, just like weight loss, takes time and patience.
-It is important to remain consistent in your eating and training habits.
-Don't force it and give your body the time it needs to adjust to the changes you are making in your lifestyle.
+It's important to stay consistent with your nutrition and training habits.
+Don't force it and give your body time to adjust to the changes you make in your lifestyle.

 Conclusion

 Gaining weight is a process that requires patience, dedication, and the right approach.
-By consuming more calories than you burn, choosing healthy and nutritious foods, doing strength training, scheduling enough sleep and recovery, and adding calorie-dense drinks to your diet, you can gain weight in a healthy way.
-Remember that it is important to choose a balanced approach so that you gain muscle mass instead of just fat.
+By eating more calories than you burn, choosing healthy and nutritious foods, doing strength training, getting enough sleep and recovery, and adding calorie-dense drinks to your diet, you can gain weight in a healthy way.
+Remember that it's important to choose a balanced approach so you gain muscle mass instead of just fat.

 Reading next